College life, moving away from family, and living independently are challenging.

 Encourage your child to take responsibility and become influential.

-Volunteering may be a great activity that will develop the best qualities of his/her personality, and teach them to be compassionate, supportive, and partial.
+Volunteering may be a great activity that will develop the best qualities of their personality and teach them to be compassionate, supportive, and partial.

 Help Improve Problem-Solving Skills

-Depression, anxiety, and severe emotional distress are the results of absent problem-solving skills.
+Depression, anxiety, and severe emotional distress result from absent problem-solving skills.